-Most guides state that Sun's irradiance can be used for two things: to heat objects and to produce electricity.
-In reality, with the right equipment sunlight can also be converted to chemical energy in fuels.
+Most guides say that Sun's irradiance can be used for two things: to heat objects and to produce electricity.
+In reality, it can also convert into chemical energy.
+In the nature, through photosynthesis, plants utilize sunlight to grow and reproduce.
+Similarly, with the right equipment which implements sort of "artificial photosynthesis", light can drive the reactions resulting in energy stored in chemical bonds of "solar fuel".
 However this process is still in R&D stage and is not quite suitable for residential applications.
-By the way, some tutorials claim that sunlight is the source for all
+By the way, some articles claim that sunlight is the source for all

 is more complex.
 It can be done in several different ways.
 Solar cells

-of solar generator).
+of grid-tie invertor).
 Concentrating solar power plants also create electricity using sunlight.
-However in these plants, there is an intermediate energy carrier.
-Special thermal collectors use the heat from the sun to warm a fluid and create steam.
+However in these plants, there is an intermediate energy carrier: special thermal collectors use the heat from the sun to warm a fluid and create steam.
 The steam then powers the prime mover of an electric generator, which makes electricity via electromagnetic induction.

 Using sunlight for water heating can be quite efficient and cost effective.
 Using sunlight for electricity however, has two primary drawbacks.

 First, it is not constant.
 You do not know from one day to the next how much energy your solar panels will be able to generate.
 This is a problem especially in areas where overcast days outnumber sunny days.
 Of course, you can store excess energy in batteries, but this will require a grossly oversized system.
 Because of this, it is not practical to use sunlight as the prime power source unless your power demand is very low.
 If you are off grid you may need to supplement solar-powered system by other systems, such as a wind turbine and/or a diesel-fueled electric generator